-This lentil loaf recipe is a great hearty dinner entrée will remind you of that Sunday evening meatloaf so many of us grew up with.
+This lentil loaf recipe is a great hearty dinner entrée that will remind you of Sunday evening meatloaf that so many of us grew up with.
 Made from mushrooms and lentils, it's dense and meaty, with a delicious maple ketchup glaze that sinks in as it bakes.
-This loaf is tender, moist, and full of these beautiful savory flavors that paired so perfectly with the sweet bite of the ketchup glaze.
+This lentil loaf is tender, moist, and full of these beautiful savory flavors that paired so perfectly with the sweet bite of the ketchup glaze.
 This lentil loaf recipe is a great go-to for family dinner nights or any other occasions when you need a filling main dish.
 Adapted from Kristy Morgan's recipe for lentil and mushroom loaf.

 Maple-Glazed Mushroom and Lentil Loaf [Vegan, Gluten-Free]

 - 2 cups green lentils, cooked (about 3/4 cup dry green lentils)

 - 1/2 medium yellow onion, diced